publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIV/pt1/m__us_usc_t19_s2436.md

     (b) __Affirmative determination__

-    With respect to any affirmative determination of the Commission under subsection (a) of this section—
+    With respect to any affirmative determination of the Commission under subsection (a)—

         (1) such determination shall be treated as an affirmative determination made under [section 2251(b) of this title][/us/usc/t19/s2251/b] (as in effect on the day before the date of the enactment of the Omnibus Trade and Competitiveness Act of 1988); and